offen/offen/README.md

 ![Example B](https://offen.github.io/press-kit/offen-material/gfx-GitHub-Example-B.svg)

 __More features__
+- Easily analyze multiple websites within one installation.
-- All your accounts can be shared within your team.
+- All website accounts can be shared within teams.
 - User data is only stored for 6 months and then deleted.
-- Use the in-browser screen for a more intuitive setup.
 - A detailed documentation on how to run Offen is available.

 ## Essential metrics